Skip to main content

 You can add a maximum of five date/date range rows.

-4. In the Resource Type Boosting section, either edit an existing field and change its boosting factor or select Add Resource Type to add a new resource type and its boosting factor.
+4. In the Resource Type Boosting section, either edit an existing field and change its boosting factor or select Add Resource Type to add a boosting factor for another resource type.
+To specify a positive boost, enter a value from 1.0 to 1000000 (such as 2.3).
+To specify a negative boost, enter a value between 0.0 and 1.0 (such as 0.01).

 PVE_AddNewResTypeBoost.png